parviam/in-house-ctf-2023-planning/README.md

 - [ ] rev: Read a Java bytecode file (`.class`) using a decompiler
 - [ ] rev: Read a compiled Python file (`.pyc`) into bytecode using `dis.dis`
 - [ ] pwn: Introduce pwntools
+- [ ] look at adapting our scavenger hunt ideas

 ## Far Off